corda/corda-docs/content/en/docs/corda-os/4.4/api-vault-query.md

 * A state status attribute (`Vault.StateStatus`), which defaults to filtering on `UNCONSUMED` states.
-When chaining several criteria using AND / OR, the last value of this attribute will override any previous value.
+When chaining several criteria using `AND` or `OR`, the last value of this attribute will override any previous value.
 * Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default, this will be `ContractState` which resolves to all state types).
 When chaining several criteria using `AND` and `OR` operators, all specified contract state types are combined into a single set.

 ### Custom queries in Kotlin